Corporate America’s new dilemma: raising prices to cover higher transport costs

 Tight capacity means trucking firms have leverage as they negotiate freight rates.
 Dry van shipping rates are expected to rise as much as 10 percent in 2018, while “spot” rates for last-minute cargo hit record levels in January before falling slightly, according to online freight marketplace DAT Solutions.

-Chemical maker Chemours Company estimates 30 percent of its rail shipments have highly unpredictable delivery times, while automaker Toyota Motor Corp has struggled periodically to get rail cars for finished vehicles at plants served by the major railroads.
+Chemical maker Chemours Company (CC.N) estimates 30 percent of its rail shipments have highly unpredictable delivery times, while automaker Toyota Motor Corp (7203.T) has struggled periodically to get rail cars for finished vehicles at plants served by the major railroads.

 “If I was to ask for anything, it’s consistency,” said Lee Hobgood, general manager of Toyota’s transportation operations.
 “I am not feeling cuts.
 I am feeling imbalance at times.”